Updated Apr 21 2020

 Founded in 1961 by Ramón Planas, one of the best-known perfumers in Spain’s history, Barcelona’s Perfume Museum’s aim is to show the history and evolution of perfume bottles and containers, from their uses by ancient cultures to the current day, and it also delves into the history of perfumery.

-the visit to the Perfume museum
+The visit to the Barcelona Perfume Museum

 To visit the museum you simply have to talk to any of the shop assistants in the ‘Regia’ perfumery, who will accompany you inside, as the museum is at the end of a corridor, just a short walk from the shop.
 One you enter the museum you’ll find a fairly small room, in which over 5000 pieces are exhibited, as well as catalogues, labels and advertising material from different eras.